India: Health and Human Rights

 Kishore joined SIT Study Abroad in 1999.
 He has a talent for organization and he applies it to all he does for the program.
 He is a key person for program logistics and keeps the program’s library organized and circulating.
 He also helps students and the program staff by ensuring smooth Internet connectivity.

 Meenu Bhambhani, Lecturer

 Meenu Bhambhani is well known in India as a disability rights and social justice activist.
 She is head of global corporate social responsibility for Mphasis, which is based in Bengluru.
 Meenu has previously been an Independent Study Project advisor for SIT Study Abroad students, and a lecturer.
 In 2009, Meenu was awarded the prestigious NCPEDP-Shell Helen Keller Award.
-As a disability activist she has promoted employment for persons with disabilities, and she was recognized as a Role Model for Persons with Disabilities.
+As a disability activist she has promoted employment for persons with disabilities, and she has been recognized as a role model for persons with disabilities.

 Duration: 15 weeks